timestored/pulseui/README.md

-# pulse
+# Pulse

 ![Pulse](/multi-chart3-dark.jpg)

 For more info see [timestored.com/pulse](http://timestored.com/pulse "timestored.com/pulse")

-Pulse is a tool for real-time visual analysis, email reporting and alerting.
+Pulse is an open source tool for real-time visual analysis, email reporting and alerting.
 It allows you to create and share real-time interactive applications with your team.

-Pulse supports kdb, postgresql, mysql, ms sql, clickhouse.
+Pulse supports 40+ databases including kdb, postgresql, mysql, ms sql, clickhouse.
-Databases that are wire compatible with postgres/mysql should also work i.e. timescale, questdb, cockroachdb.
+Databases that are wire compatible with postgres/mysql also work i.e. timescale, questdb, cockroachdb.